 Recipe Tips & FAQs

-Yes, you can heat up leftover paella on the stove or in the microwave.
-I recommend taking it out of the fridge about 30 minutes before reheating.
-Then put some olive oil in a frying pan and gently stir fry the paella until warmed through.
+Reheating: Heat up leftover paella on the stove or in the microwave.
+I recommend taking it out of the fridge about 30 minutes before reheating, then put some olive oil in a frying pan and gently stir fry the paella until warmed through.

-I don’t recommend freezing paella.
-It’s best to make a smaller serving that you can eat within two days.
+Freezing: I don't recommend freezing paella.
+It's best to make a smaller serving that you can eat within 2 days.

 More Spanish Rice & Paella Recipes